devWeslei/Ballot_Box/README.md

 ## About this Project

-university exercise where I simulate an Ballot box.
+university exercise that I simulate an Ballot box.

 ## Functionalities